 As you review your code in Swift, you will often notice that you can eliminate some unnecessary code.

-■ Note As developers, we have found that the best line of code is the line that you don't have to write-less code means less to debug and maintain.
+Note As developers, we have found that the best line of code you can write is the line that you don't write-less code means less to debug and maintain.

 Running the App